The Best Dog Grooming Scissors -

 Left-handed scissors are a marvel if there ever was one.
 Left-handed people make up 10% of the global population (or so scientists predict) so of course, we want to make sure you are also catered for when choosing grooming tools for your dog.
 (4)

 Now that we have defined the properties of a fantastic pair of grooming scissors, let’s dive into the Australian market.
-What is on offer out here in the dog grooming world?
+What is on offer out there in the dog grooming world?
+Our team of independent experts have tested dozens and dozens of options and share our opinions on the cream of the crop.
 Our best overall prize goes to...

 We love the Gimars Kit because it ticks all of the boxes.
 The kit is so incredibly complete at a wonderful mid-range price point that won’t break the bank; no wonder so many purchasers love and rave about it!

 The Gimars kit has everything you need to get started; thinning shears, straight shears, curved shears, and a small pairs of straight scissors to get into smaller areas.
-We really appreciate that all of the scissors in the kit come with rounded tips, so this is the perfect beginner’s set for any nervous first-time groomers.
+Our team of experts really appreciated that all of the scissors in the kit come with rounded tips, so this is the perfect beginner’s set for any nervous first-time groomers and fur clients.

 Overall, the Gimars Groom Kit is a very complete and fabulous value for money.
 Beginners and at-home groomers will love it.

-The Total Care Pet Grooming Scissors are for those of you who just want simple grooming apparel between taking your dog to the professional groomers.
+Unlike the kit in our number one spot, the Total Care Pet Grooming Scissors are for those who just want simple grooming apparel between trips to the professional groomers.
 You want a one and done, cheap and easy pair of scissors that will rid you from that stubborn dreadlock behind your dog’s ears that you can’t comb out (we all know the ones!).
 This is a safe, quick solution for beginners and amateurs.

 The Total Care scissors have a ball tip which is a step beyond the regular rounded tip.
-This ensures that you can’t nip or clip your dog’s skin accidentally.
+In fact, our team of experts say this ensures that you can’t nip or clip your dog’s skin accidentally.
 The small scale of the scissors makes them ideal for use around ears and eyes.

 The best part of course is the low price point.
-For the top reviews and stellar functionality, it’s incredibly cheap!
+In fact, judging by our panel's rave reviews and stellar functionality, it’s incredibly cheap!

 Overall, for those wanting a simple solution, you can’t go wrong with the Total Care Pet Grooming Scissors.

 This durable set is made of hardy stainless steel to last you through the ages.
 It has it all; thinning scissors, straight scissors, curved scissors, chunker scissors, a storage case, and a cleaning cloth.
-It also comes with an adjustable key so that you can adjust the tightness of the scissors if needed.
+It also comes with an adjustable key so I was able to adjust the tightness of the scissors if I needed.

 A bonus is the super cool design which adds to the professional polish of the set.
-The best part, however, is the price point!
-For such high-quality scissors, they are not too much more expensive than the Gimars set we recommended at the beginning of these reviews.
+The best part, I think, is the price point!
+For high-quality scissors, they are not too much more expensive than the Gimars set we recommended at the beginning of these reviews.
 That’s a wonderful plus to those looking to upgrade, but not spend too much in the process.

 If you’re in the market for a more professional set, we think you’ll love the SmithKing product.

-Dogs with very heavy coasts may be in need of dog thinning scissors.
-Our pick in this category is the Kazoo Grooming Scissors.
+Dogs with very heavy coats may be in need of dog thinning scissors.
+Our pick in this category is the Kazoo Grooming Thinning Scissors.

-A simple but effective pair of scissors that will get the job done.
+Every member of our research panel vote them as a simple but effective pair of scissors that will get the job done.
 These scissors are easy to use.
 The fur will thin away easily by using these shears.
-They are made of the hardiest stainless steel so you know these scissors will last you a while.
+They are made of hardy stainless steel so you know these scissors will last you a while.

-Ergonomically, these scissors don’t have detachable inner rings in the finger holes to adjust the size, so if they aren’t comfy for you, you have few options to change things.
+Ergonomically, these scissors don’t have detachable inner rings in the finger holes to adjust the size, unlike our number three option.
+So if they aren’t comfy for you, you have few options to change things.

 We love that the Kazoo scissors come at a reasonable price point too, so it’s an accessible product to add to your toolkit.

 Curved scissors are ideal for following the contours of your dog’s body.
-Think back legs, ribcage, feet, and forehead.
-While curved groom scissors may not seem essential, it’s one of the “how did I ever like without this” things.
+Think back legs, rib cage, feet, and forehead.
+While curved grooming scissors may not seem essential, it’s one of the “how did I ever live without this” things.
 It makes shearing your dog so much easiest and faster.

-Our pick is the Hashimoto pair.
-These scissors come in 3 models: 6.5 inches, 6.5inches with a rounded tip, and 7.5 inches.
-The rounded tip may make you feel more confident if you are a beginner.
+Our team of independent experts' pick for the best curved scissors is the Hashimoto pair.
+These scissors come in 3 models: 6.5 inches, 6.5 inches with a rounded tip, and 7.5 inches.
+The rounded tip, similar to our number two and number four choices, may make you feel more confident if you are a beginner.

-A huge plus is the ergonomics.
-The fingerholes are much much larger than some of the tiny finger holes that other models on this list have.
+A huge plus for me is the ergonomics.
+The finger holes are much much larger than some of the tiny finger holes that other models on this list have.
 There is definitely a bias for small hands when it comes to dog grooming it seems!
 The Hashimoto has you covered there.

 The Hashimoto grooming scissors are made of Japanese stainless steel and are handmade with great care.
 This gives them an extra specialness which we love.